-Below we highlight five of the most popular trends right now that show tremendous potential for growth.
+With the calendar flipping to 2022, we highlight five of the most popular trends right now that show significant potential for growth.

 Outside of trading cryptocurrencies, retail investors can participate in the expansion of blockchain, the technology that powers digital coins like Bitcoin and Ethereum.

 Blockchain is essentially a string of information or “blocks” recorded on independent computers and shared across a distributed network.
 Each block of data is frozen in time on an open ledger for all participants to access.
 This feature makes blockchain technology especially useful in industries where security is paramount, such as banking.